 I started to play Correspondence Chess in 2016.
 Link to my profile.
 First years I only played in unrated thematical events (fixed opening moves).

-After much success and several tournament victorys the national fedration contacted my and got my into my first rated class tournament, a class H event (middle class).
+After much success and several tournament victorys the national fedration contacted my and got my into my first rated class tournament, a class H event (middle class) as well as introducing me to Team Matches.
+After that I got Elo I play in class M events(highest class) and got a CCE title and played for Team Sweden in team tournaments as well and also played for Team Europe vs Team Rest of the World .

 In order to get a Correspondence Chess Elo (rating) one must has played 12 rated games for provisional rating and 30 rated games for a fixed rating.
 I started to play in lots of Team Matches for Team Sweden to get enough games.
 Each match gives 2 games.
 I have won many of of my Team Matches for Team Sweden.
 I have also played for Team Europe in match vs Team The rest of the world.
 Bellow is list of my games for Team Sweden.

 Promotition to hiegest class